Effectiveness of Area-to-Value Legends and Grid Lines in Contiguous Area Cartograms: Introduction

 \section{Introduction}

 \fi

 \IEEEPARstart{A}{s} contemporary computer technology has simplified the production of data visualizations, researchers are now interested in evaluating and improving existing design practices for visualizations displayed on a computer screen.
 A cartogram is a type of data visualization for which there are currently only a few design guidelines~\cite{dent_communication_1975, tingsheng_motivating_2020}.
 A contiguous area cartogram is a special type of cartogram in which the area of each region is rescaled according to quantitative statistical data without changing the underlying map topology (i.e., neighboring regions must remain connected).
 Because contiguous area cartograms can simultaneously visualize geography and statistics, they are used, for example, in newspaper articles~\cite{riedmann_erde_2021}, textbooks~\cite{de_veaux_stats_2015}, and online tutorials~\cite{clark_carbon_2012}.
+A large collection of contiguous cartograms is available from the website of the Worldmapper project~\cite{gotthard_worldmapper_2022}, which aims to visualize various global statistics~\cite{hennig_remapping_2010}.
 An example of a contiguous area cartogram is shown in Fig.~\ref{fig:gridlines}.
 The term ``cartogram'' is also used for many other related map designs (e.g., distance cartograms~\cite{shimizu_new_2009} and non-contiguous area cartograms~\cite{olson_noncontiguous_1976}).
 Hereinafter, we refer to contiguous area cartograms simply as ``cartograms'' for the sake of brevity.